When Statements Are Required

 Court-Ordered Accountability

-If a custodial trustee is not providing adequate information, the beneficiary, their legal representative, family members, or anyone with an interest in the trust property can petition the court for a formal accounting.
+If a trustee does not provide enough information, the beneficiary, family members, or any interested person can ask the court for a formal accounting.
 A successor trustee can also request an accounting from a predecessor.
-When a trustee is removed by the court, an accounting is mandatory, and the court will order the trust property and records transferred to the successor.